killercup/trpl-ebook/book/hello-cargo.md

 Hello, world!
 ```

 Bam!
-We build our project with `cargo build`, and run it with
+We built our project with `cargo build`, and ran it with
 `./target/debug/hello_world`.
 We can do both in one step with `cargo run`:

 ```bash